Braid graphs in simply-laced triangle-free Coxeter systems are partial cubes: Abstract

 \section{Abstract}

-Any two reduced expressions for the same Coxeter group element are related by a sequence of commutation and braid moves.
-We say that two reduced expressions are braid equivalent if they are related via a sequence of braid moves, and the corresponding equivalence classes are called braid classes.
-Each braid class can be encoded in terms of a braid graph in a natural way.
 In this paper, we study the structure of braid graphs in simply-laced Coxeter systems.
 We prove that every reduced expression has a unique factorization as a product of so-called links, which in turn induces a decomposition of the braid graph into a box product of the braid graphs for each link factor.
 When the Coxeter graph has no three-cycles, we use the decomposition to prove that braid graphs are partial cubes, i.e., can be isometrically embedded into a hypercube.
 For a special class of links, called Fibonacci links, we prove that the corresponding braid graphs are Fibonacci cubes.